-That the Enforcement Team investigates the possibility of enabling the CAN service to operate under a Community Safety Accreditation Scheme in relation to firework misuse, enabling enforcement powers similar to the Police.
+That the Enforcement Team investigates the possibility of operating under a Community Safety Accreditation Scheme in relation to firework misuse, enabling enforcement powers similar to the Police.

 6. Conclusions

 The Committee have put together four recommendations which will hopefully assist the Council in improving regulation of local firework displays and enforcement against misuse of fireworks.